-‘ICSR’ refers to Individual Case Safety Reports which must be compiled for each instance of a suspected or confirmed adverse event and each reception of a report about one to the Competent Authority (CA) of the Member State.
+‘ICSR’ refers to an Individual Case Safety Reports which must be compiled for each instance of a suspected or confirmed adverse event and submission of such report to the Competent Authority (CA) of the Member State.

-ICSRs for all adverse reactions (serious and non-serious) experienced with the EU are required to be submitted to EudraVigilance only following its upgrade by EMA which become effective from 22 November 2017.
+Following the upgrade by the European Medicines Agency on 22 November 2017, ICSRs for all adverse reactions (serious and non-serious) experienced within the EU are required to be submitted to EudraVigilance.

 ICSR format is precise and exacting and includes:

 References for administration and identification purposes, including where the report came from and who received it